Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 Feedback should always take the form of comments made on the PR itself on GitHub.
 Comments should usually be on specific lines of code or blocks of code, rather than general comments about the PR as a whole.
 It can be helpful to provide "suggestions" (inline edits) directly, in case of small comments such as typo fixes or a clarification to a code comment; this lets the author accept the changes with a click.
 Rarely, it may be necessary to provide general feedback about the PR as a whole (for example, about a feature that may be missing or a naming convention that is used in many places), but this should be done sparingly.

-It is good practice to provide context and reasoning in PR comments, rather than just point out an issue with the code.
-Aside from helping the author understand the comment, this turns the PR into an educational opportunity to improve code practices at Arcadia.
+It is good practice to provide context and reasoning in PR comments, rather than just pointing out problems with the code.
+Aside from helping the author understand your feedback, this turns the PR into an educational opportunity to improve code practices at Arcadia.
 For example, instead of saying "this function should take a random seed as an argument", say "this function should take a random seed as an argument and pass it to the underlying calls, so that its output is deterministic across runs."

 Remember that feedback should always focus on the code itself, not on the author.
 Avoid using language that is accusatory, judgmental, or personal.
 Instead, use language that is objective, specific, and constructive.
 For example, instead of saying "you should have split this code into multiple functions" or "this code should be split into multiple functions", say "I feel that this code would be clearer if it where split into multiple functions" and then include a suggestion about what you think those multiple functions could be.

+Be mindful that, as a written medium, PR comments can sometimes sound harsher than they really are.
+It is often helpful to add an explicit friendly or encouraging note at the beginning or end of your comments.
+Using emoji to indicate tone can also be helpful.

 Finally, if you observe a particularly elegant piece of code, or if you learned something new while reviewing a PR, do leave a brief note of appreciation as a PR comment; this reinforces the goal of code review as a collaborative process that improves engineering quality at Arcadia.